alexsavio/alexsavio.github.io/content/first_principles_data_engineering.md

 - **Your schema changes break consumers without warning.** No contract means every upstream change is a surprise.
 - **You have a "data quality" team instead of quality built into every step.** Separating quality from production is like separating "driving safely" from "driving".
 - **Your Spark cluster processes datasets that fit in a laptop's RAM.** The tool should match the problem, not the resume.
+- **You measure data team success by pipeline count, not consumer outcomes.** "We shipped 40 pipelines this quarter" tells you nothing about whether anyone made a better decision because of them.
+The output metric is tables; the outcome metric is decisions.
+Confuse the two and you'll optimize for the wrong thing forever.

 ## What Changes